toddbranch/ECE382/admin/labs.md

 Your commit history will be used as verification that you've been keeping your lab notebook up to date as you progress.
 You should commit early and often.

-You'll still need to paste the grading rubric in your lab notebook so I can record grades as you go.
+You'll still need to hand in your grading sheet so I can record grades and feedback for you.

 ## Coding Standards